MGT3001 Global Management

 - identify and apply best practice models for challenges such as expatriate and local staffing recruitment and planning, models for cross-cultural training of international managers, performance evaluation for international managers, and international compensation policies

 - explain influences that are impacting on the careers of international managers and develop a global mindset to manage: the competitive process, complexity, organisational adaptability; multicultural teams, uncertainty, and personal and organisational learning.

 |1.||Global, social, cultural and political/legal structures for business||25.00|

 |2.||Management and leadership in diverse and multicultural environments||20.00|

 |3.||Global management issues||20.00|

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://bookshop.usq.edu.au/bookweb/subject.cgi?year=2013&sem=01&subject1=MGT3001)

 Please contact us for alternative purchase options from USQ Bookshop. (https://bookshop.usq.edu.au/contact/)

-Deresky, H & Christopher, E 2008, International management: managing across borders and cultures, Pearson Education, Frenchs Forest, New South Wales.
+Deresky, H & Christopher, E 2012, International management: managing cultural diversity, Pearson Education, Frenchs Forest, New South Wales.